sasjakoning/human-centered-design-2223/README.md

 To design effectively for Eric, I needed to deeply understand his specific situation and needs.
 By studying his abilities, the devices he uses, and his preferences, I could create an interface tailored to him.
 I observed Eric using his phone and learned about his habits, like using a small stylus and gestures for navigation.
 This principle guided me to focus on his unique situation and design an interface that suits his needs.

+and example of this being applied in the app are the large buttons and sliders.

 <br>

 **Ignore conventions**

 While consistency is usually valued in design, it may not always be suitable for users with special needs.
 In Eric's case, sticking to traditional design patterns might not be the best approach.
 Instead, I chose to disregard certain conventions that might not work well for him, based on observations and feedback from test sessions.
 This allowed me to explore alternative solutions that better fit Eric's habits and preferences.

+Several buttons in the prototype have been made larger than usual to make them easier to click for Eric with either his fingers or stylus.

 <br>

 **Prioritise identity**

 Inclusive design often emphasizes prioritizing content and essential tasks, but when designing exclusively for an individual, it's important to prioritize their identity.
 For Eric, expressing emotions and body language in chat rooms was important.
 So, I focused on developing features that allowed him to express himself.
 By giving priority to his identity, I aimed to create an interface that truly represents Eric and meets his specific needs, enabling effective communication in chat interactions.

+I applied this to the prototype by allowing Eric to create his own emoji's.
+This way he can express his emotions exactly the way he wants.

 <br>